Open your classroom for FCHgo

 Prepare your pupils for the FCHgo award challenge

-The FCHgo award is a unique opportunity for teachers from all over Europe to inspire their pupils to explore science, technology, engineering and mathematics in a hands-on and interactive way.
-Under the headline ‘World of the future: the best FCH application’ the FCHgo award challenges pupils to develop their own hydrogen project, together with their teachers and with the advice of industry stakeholders.
+The FCHgo award is a unique opportunity for teachers from all over the world to inspire their pupils to explore science, technology, engineering and mathematics in a hands-on and interactive way.
+Under the headline ‘World of the future: the best FCH application’ the international contest encourages pupils to develop their own hydrogen project, together in teams and with help of their teachers.
+The challenge is to create a future H2 application that will transform our daily-lives.
+Creative forms of documentation such as drawings, photo stories, collages, short video clips or else are sought in the contest.

 By engaging in one of the mentioned ways with FCHgo you can become an official associated stakeholder of the European Union/FCH JU financed project.